paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

   Also, be understanding of times when you may be asked to either _not_ upload a video, or take one down.
-Speakers may have let information slip out that they didn't mean to (or regret in hindsight), or maybe they think the talk just did not go well enough to want it on their permanent record.
+Speakers may have let information slip out that they didn't mean to (or regret in hindsight), or maybe they think the talk just did not go well enough to want on their permanent record.
 Regardless of the reason, remove the video from the meetup channel.
 Meetup organisers are meant to spread community cheer and knowledge, not role-play as investigative journalists busting suspects on tape.